9 curated metabolic health research portals save you time

 Target audience – Convincing a curious clinician

 We hope you’ll find this resource useful in convincing the “curious clinician.”
-Share with our mainstream colleagues who want to see evidence of the efficacy of lifestyle change for promoting metabolic health.
+Share with colleagues who want to see evidence of the efficacy of lifestyle change for promoting metabolic health.
 So, if a busy clinician specializing in condition X were to only read one study about condition Y, we help them out by putting the most interesting paper at the top.

 Thank our Metabolic Multiplier’s team volunteers

 - Scholarship courtesy of volunteer Sarah Rice, BSc.(Hons) MCOptom (Optometrist – UK).
 Professional formatting and hosting thanks to Nutrition Network. @Sara4Info on Twitter